 The choice beneath this heading in LUCRIS determines whether the person profile is displayed at all in the Research Portal or not.
 For a visible profile select: ‘Public - No restrictions’.

 By using the function ‘Highlighted content’ you can showcase certain research outputs are visible on your personal page in the Research Portal.
-You can find the function by clicking on ‘Edit profile’ and looking to the left in the box that appears.

 Please watch our instructional video on how to post ‘Highlighted content’: